coatyio/coaty-js/docs/man/developer-guide.md

 ### Distributed lifecycle management

-A Coaty agent keeps track of other agents or specific Coaty objects in a Coaty network by monitoring agent identities or custom object types.
+A Coaty agent can keep track of other agents or specific Coaty objects by monitoring agent identities or custom object types which are advertised by joining agents and deadvertised by leaving agents.

 An agent's identity is a Coaty object of core type `Identity`.
 It is initialized by the agent container with default property values.
 You can customize and